The Inward Investment and International Taxation Review: Japan

 Outlook and conclusions

-1 Kei Sasaki is a partner and Kohei Kajiwara and Yoshiko Nakamura are associates at Anderson Mōri & Tomotsune.
+1 Kei Sasaki is a partner, and Yoshiko Nakamura and Go Yoshimoto are associates at Anderson Mori & Tomotsune.